reload-gtn/tech_additions/README.md

 # tech_additions
-additions of techage mod
+additions for some tech mod "server MTSR"
-MTSR